-Please contact email@example.com if your project qualifies for Tucson Jewish Community, Tucson General Community and Israel/Global Jewry based on the criteria listed below.
+Please contact firstname.lastname@example.org if your project qualifies for Tucson Jewish Community, Tucson General Community or Israel/Global Jewry based on the criteria below.
 Thank you.

 1. Tucson Jewish Community